zy-yao/Biography/content/post/2019-6-EY/index.md

 ![](power_data.png)

-Thanks for [**EY** ](https://www.ey.com/en_cn)holding this meaningful competition of data minig.
-I am really enjoying it and hope more people join in kinda competition to find the power of data, and big-data.
+Thanks for [**EY** ](https://www.ey.com/en_cn)holding this meaningful competition of data mining.
+I am really enjoying it and hope more people join in kinda competitions to find the power of data, and big-data.

 ![](ranking.jpg)